Galvanized Steel Sheet. From 0,4 mm – 1,2 mm, Sheet Metal Gauge, How to Cut

 galvanized steel sheet metal gauge

-Case Example.
-Selecting the Right Duct Gauge
+Case Example of Selecting the Right Duct Gauge

 To help you understand how to apply the SMACNA standards using our calculator, here are 10 varied case examples.
-Remember, the rule of thumb in rectangular duct construction is simple.
-The thickness is always determined by the longest side of the duct cross section.
+Remember, the rule of thumb in rectangular duct construction is simple: The thickness is always determined by the longest side of the duct cross-section.

 Small to Medium Ducts (Residential & Light Commercial)

-Case 1: Small exhaust
+Case 1: Small Exhaust 26 Gauge

-• Dimensions: 250 mm (W) x 250 mm (H).
+Dimensions: 250 mm (W) x 250 mm (H)

-• Analysis: The longest side is 250 mm.
+Analysis: The longest side is 250 mm.

-• Selection: It is under 300 mm, we use 26 Gauge (0.50 mm) galvanized steel sheet.
+Selection: Since it is under 300 mm, we use 26 Gauge (0.50 mm) galvanized steel sheet.

-• Dimensions: 500 mm (W) x 400 mm (H).
+Dimensions: 500 mm (W) x 400 mm (H)

-• Analysis: The longest dimension is the width (500 mm).
+Analysis: The longest dimension is the width (500 mm).

-• Selection: This size is within the 301-750 mm range.
-So, we use 24 Gauge (0.60 mm) sheet metal.
+Selection: This size is within the 301-750 mm range, so we use 24 Gauge (0.60 mm) sheet metal.

-Case 3: Medium rectangular duct
+Case 3: Medium Rectangular 24 Gauge

-• Dimensions: 700 mm (W) x 300 mm (H).
+Dimensions: 700 mm (W) x 300 mm (H)

-• Analysis: The longest dimension is 700 mm.
+Analysis: The longest dimension is 700 mm.

-• Selection: It is under the 750 mm threshold.
+Selection: It is under the 750 mm threshold.
 We use 24 Gauge (0.60 mm) galvanized steel sheet.

 Medium to Large Ducts (Commercial & Office)